 Car seats are always a hassle, whether you’re traveling by car or plane.
 Matters are complicated by large coats and extra layers of clothing that change the way the car seat’s straps fit over your child’s shoulders.
 Double check that car seats are installed properly before your kids get in.
 Then check the straps to make sure they are snug.
 If you can pinch the strap and get any slack, you need to tighten it up.
 Boston Car Service

 STOP WHEN YOU’RE TIRED

 Falling snow strains the eyes, and dealing with traffic can be mentally and physically exhausting.
 Fatigue is a major contributor to highway accidents.
 Stop regularly and get out of the car to stretch and wake up.
-Stay well hydrated, and take a nap if necessary.
+Stay well hydrated, and take a nap if necessary in Boston car service.